mobajemu-msft/groove-api-documentation/Groove/Groove-service-REST-Reference/JSON_PaginatedList.md

 # PaginatedList (JSON)

-Describes paginated lists, a type of response from the Groove Service that can be continued by using a token.
+Describes paginated lists, a type of response from the Groove Service that can be continued by using a continuation token.

 Some of the methods in the Groove RESTful API return lists of elements in their responses (for example, search results, albums of an artist, tracks of an album, and so on).
 These lists can potentially be very large, so we have put in place a mechanism to paginate these lists by using a *continuation token*.
 These lists and tokens are returned in a **PaginatedList** object.